View Ralph Goodson's Obituary on www.pressargus.com/ and share memories

 Ralph Goodson, 81, of Charleston died April 4, 2019.

-Memorial service was held Saturday, April 6, 2019, at Cornerstone Free Will Baptist Church.
-Cremation was under the direction of Brotherton Brothers Funeral Home.
+Memorial service will be 3 p.m.
+Saturday at Cornerstone Free Will Baptist Church.
+Cremation is under the direction of Brotherton Brothers Funeral Home.

-He is survived by his wife, Carolyn; children, Roxie Smith, Sonya Palarino and Roger Goodson; stepchildren, Carri Corbitt and Bob Loyd; two sisters; a brother; 12 grandchildren; and four great-grandchildren.
+He is survived by his wife, Carolyn; children, Roxie Smith, Sonya Palarino and Roger Goodson; stepchildren, Carri Corbitt and Bob Loyd; two sisters; a brother; and 12 grandchildren.

 Read More